RatseerOfRattesse/COAWiki/docs/Story/Mainline Story/Advent of the Haelborne.md

 Grim raised another claw-hand.
 It dug further into my ribcage, tossing out various organs before picking up my heart and casually popping it into its mouth.

-???+ info
+???+ governance

     HP: [5%]

 I had no lungs to scream.
 No biggie.
 I’m sure everything will turn out okay.
 Sarcastic optimism is my coping mechanism!

 “Relinquish the hourglass please,” Grim chittered, its tone as goofy as ever.
+"I need your soul’s permission."

 I could only cough and splutter.
 This, however, was an advanced battle tactic known as DECEPTION, BITCH!